 If a reptile scratches or bites a family member, scrub the wound thoroughly with plenty of hot, soapy water.
 Consult a doctor for all significant bites and scratches.

 There can be zoonotic organisms in reptiles other than bacteria, such as parasites of various sorts (for example, cryptosporidia) and viruses.
 The same common sense preventive measures should be taken to avoid infections with these pathogens too.

 Giardia are tiny parasites that live in the intestine and are spread by faecal contamination of water and food.
-The disease they cause is giardiasis and it can affect many species of wild animal, livestock and family pets as well as humans.
-The disease is relatively common in humans, but it is though that only a small proportion of infections are derived from animal sources.
+The disease they cause is giardiasis and it can affect many species of wild animals, livestock, and family pets as well as humans.
+The disease is relatively common in humans, but it is thought that only a small proportion of infections are derived from animal sources.